Punjab: Farmers block roads, squat on rail tracks to protest 'tardy' paddy purchase

 In Amritsar, protesting farmers squatted on Wallha railway crossing to protest against the slow purchase of the paddy crop.

-Bhartiya Kisan Union leader Parminder Singh Ugrah said farmers have blocked the Amritsar-Pathankot rail track.
+Parminder Singh Ugrah, a local farmer leader in Amritsar, said farmers have blocked the Amritsar-Pathankot rail tracks.

 Farmers have also held road blockades at places, including Attari, Kukrawal village near Ajnala town.

-In Sangrur, farmers squatted on the rail track at the Sunam railway station.
-In Moga, farmers blocked Ferozepur-Ludhiana national highway near Duneke.
+In Sangrur, farmers squatted on the rail tracks at the Sunam railway station.
+In Moga, some farmers blocked Ferozepur-Ludhiana national highway near Duneke.

 In Sunam, a protesting farmer leader accused the state government of running away from the purchase of the paddy crop.